Take tabs from parent windows and arrange them in layouts of tiled sub-windows.

 • Sync Scroll

-Note, the Quick Menu icon is not displayed in some special pages (e.g. chrome://...).
+Note, the Quick Menu icon is not displayed in some special pages (e.g. about: or chrome://...).

 To perform the most frequently used operations, press one of the four keyboard shortcuts:

 • New/Close Layout - Alt+Shift+Up (Windows and Linux) or Control+Shift+Up (Mac OS X)

 • Hide/Show Layout - Alt+Shift+Down (Windows and Linux) or Control+Shift+Down (Mac OS X)

 • Refresh Layout - Alt+Shift+Left (Windows and Linux) or Control+Shift+Left (Mac OS X)